-The measures of central tendency which enable us to make a statistical summary of the huge organized data.
+The measures of central tendency enable us to make a statistical summary of the enormous organized data.
 One such method of measure of central tendency in statistics is the arithmetic mean.
 This condensation of a large amount of data into a single value is known as measures of central tendency.

-For example, In the early morning while reading a newspaper, have you observed the daily temperature reports.
-Well, the temperature varies all day still how can a single temperature indicate the condition for the entire day?
+For example, in the early morning while reading a newspaper, have you observed the daily temperature reports.
+Well, the temperature varies all day still how a single temperature can indicate the condition for the entire day?
 Or when you get your scorecard in exams, instead of analyzing your performance based on the percentage in all subjects, the performance is based upon the aggregate percentage.

 The significance of indicating a single value for a large amount of data in real life makes it easy to study and analyze the collection of data and deduce important information out of it.
 Let us discuss the arithmetic mean in Statistics and its applications here in detail.

 The most common measure of central tendency is the arithmetic mean.
 In layman terms, the mean of data indicates an average of the given collection of data.
 It is equal to the sum of all the values in the group of data divided by the total number of values.